MITLibraries/alma-bursartransfer/README.md

   docker build -t bursar_transfer:latest .
   ```

-- Run the default handler for the container, with required environment variables in `.env`.
+- Run the default handler for the container, with required environment variables and AWS credentials in `.env`.
 Make sure the buckets in your `.env` actually exist:

   ```bash
   docker run --env-file .env -p 9000:8080 bursar_transfer:latest